Training In Cold Water

 Food and hypothermia

 We need fuel to stay warm.
 In cold environments we need extra food to help keep the body temperature up.
 The human body can adapt and deal well with cold (a few people even happily swim in speedos in the Arctic!), however, as soon as our energy levels get low, we just don’t have enough fuel stored to keep up physical activity as well as keep the body functioning normally, including keeping warm.
 As blood sugar levels drops something has to give – the fuel tank is on empty and problems start to occur.
 Our bodies use the energy we get from food to do some important things, these include; keeping us warm, powering our muscles and feeding our brain.
 The food we eat contains carbohydrates which we use for fuel.
 These are split into two categories, Simple and Complex.
-Simple carbs are sugars and are easy for our muscles to use – sugars are the ONLY type of fuel our brain uses.
-Complex carbs are more difficult for our muscles to access, so they will always use the simple sugar first, however complex carbs keep you going for longer.
-When you swimrun make sure you keep taking on food with both simple and complex carbs to fuel your body and brain through your work out – flapjack is a good example.
+Simple carbs are sugars and are easy for our muscles to use and provide a quick spike of energy – sugars are the ONLY type of fuel our brain uses.
+Complex carbs are more difficult for our muscles to access, so they provide a slower releasing source of energy that will keep you going for longer.
+When you swimrun or swim longer distances make sure you keep taking on food with both simple and complex carbs to fuel your body and brain through your work out – flapjack is a good example.

 Stay safe out there, keep fueled up and keep warm.
-If you follow the tips above you can keep SwimRunning through the winter!
+If you follow the tips above you can keep SwimRunning and open water swimming through the winter!